Pylons/deform/docs/index.rst

 Topics Needing Documentation
 ----------------------------

+- Multiple forms on the same page.

+- Form post target changing.

 - Associating a Colander type with a new default widget type.

 - Setting a widget on a field.